Waramer/LARM_Repo/README.md

 This repository contains all the work of the group in the course LARM.

+This project require the installation of the mb6-tbot project that contains packages used in our project.
+The folder mb6-tbot exists but is empty in this project as it is another git project.
+Its link : https://bitbucket.org/imt-mobisyst/mb6-tbot.git

 # In **master**
 This master branch contains all the work, including the tutorials and the drafts.